eskoruppa/PolyMC/README.md

 ```
 - dump_dir dump/test -XYZn 10000 -XYZ_translate COM -XYZfn dump/xyzout
 ```
 This command will generate the same output as the input file command.
 Except in this case, we don't want to use the colloquial filename given by the dump_dir argument, but instead use the unique file name specified by -XYZfn.
-Generates the output file
+Generates the output file (this will not automatically add the .xyz extension)
 ```
 dump/xyzout
 ```